T3-InfoSec/great-wall-dart/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# Great-Wall Protocol:
+# Great-Wall Protocol
-A Dart Implementation of the protocol for providing Kerckhoffian, 0-trust, deviceless coercion-resistance in self-custody.
+A Dart Implementation of a protocol that provides Kerckhoffian, 0-trust, deviceless coercion-resistance in self-custody.

 ## Features